pzmarzly/mic_over_mumble/README.md

 ![Screenshot of OBS configuration](obs_screenshot.png)

 If for some reason the script messes up your audio config, you can use `pulseaudio -k` to reload PA.

+If your alsa settings get messed up after setting up virtualmic, store a backup of settings in `~/.config/asound.state` from which to restore settings after setting up the mic.